-i.
-Staff has reviewed and approved the traffic scooping worksheet and adequacy of sight distance in relation to the project.
+- i.
+Staff has reviewed and approved the traffic impact analysis or traffic scoping worksheet and adequacy of sight distance in relation to the project.
 The project case file contains applicable reports; all reports submitted shall be reviewed by the Traffic Engineer and City Engineer, for consistency with the municipal code and city standards.
-In accordance with city policy, Traffic review staff shall analyze vehicular impacts to surrounding intersections which will receive more than 25 PM peak hour vehicle trips for changes to the level of service standards and/or operational impacts; special mitigation, proportionate with the project impacts, may apply to the proposal.
+In accordance with city policy, Traffic review staff shall analyze vehicular impacts to surrounding intersections which will receive more than 25 PM peak hour vehicle trips for changes to the level of service standards and/or operational impacts; special mitigation, proportionate with the project impacts, may apply to the proposal. - ii.

-- ii.
 Per PMC 21.20.130, the applicant is required to pay a traffic impact fee (in the amount required by ordinance at the time of adoption) at the time of building permit issuance for the subject project. - iii.
-The project shall be compliant with all standards contained in PMC title 11, Streets and Sidewalks, including roadway improvements, street trees and street lighting. - iv.
-The project shall be compliant with the Comprehensive Plan Transportation Element and implementing Active Transportation Plan.
-Right of way width to accommodate the future addition of pedestrian and bicycle facilities. - v.
+The project shall be compliant with all standards contained in PMC Title 11, Streets and Sidewalks, including roadway improvements, street trees and street lighting. - iv.
+The project shall be compliant with the Comprehensive Plan Transportation Element and implementing Active Transportation Plan. - v.
 The project shall comply with PMC 20.55 off-street Parking Regulations.